logo

 When he reached the summit, Everett’s spirits lited.
 In the small cairn he found sat a glass jar.
 Within the jar was a “great treasure”—a summit registry, containing the names of those who’d been there before him.

-Summit registry containing entries from 1966, the presumed first ascent by Hans Fuhrer. // Supplied
+Summit registry containing entries from 1966.
+Jasper/Tete Jaune-based mountain guide Peter Amann noted the first ascent was in fact in 1937. // Supplied

-As he unfurled the yellowed paper, Everett discovered at least five parties had been atop this brittle peak: the first, in 1966, was led by Hans Fuhrer, the pioneering Swiss ski instructor who worked in various roles for the national parks service; the second was Fuhrer again, this time with his wife, Lilo, only a week later; the third was another party in July, 1966 (perhaps Fuhrer encouraged them from his post at the Columbia Icefields office); the eminent Jasper mountain guide, Peter Amann, was there in September 1992; and Bow Valley photographer and musician Tristan O’Hetherington made a COVID climb in June of 2020.
+As he unfurled the yellowed paper, Everett discovered at least five parties had been atop this brittle peak: the register showed that in 1966, a party led by Hans Fuhrer, the pioneering Swiss ski instructor who worked in various roles for the national parks service; the next in the registry was Fuhrer again, this time with his wife, Lilo, only a week later; there was another party in July, 1966 (perhaps Fuhrer encouraged them from his post at the Columbia Icefields office); the eminent Jasper mountain guide, Peter Amann, was there in September 1982; and Bow Valley photographer and musician Tristan O’Hetherington made a COVID climb in June of 2020.

 While Everett wasn’t aware that he had shared the summit space with several prominent Jasper alpinists, he was chuffed, all the same, to know that others, like him, were drawn to the peak.